Precious Metal Clay (PMC) and Art Clay Silver and Gold

 As a certified PMC artist, handcrafted jewelry designer and Senior Editor and Technical Editor of Metal Clay Artist Magazine (now Cre8tiveFire online), I have done a great deal of personal experimentation and research on metal clay.
 I have gathered and exchanged ideas and information with some of the world's top metal clay artists, teachers, authors and suppliers.
-I'm sharing the majority of this information in my series of metal clay articles here on HubPages (formerly on Squidoo) as a way of giving back to the metal clay community, which includes some of the most knowledgeable, supportive and generous people it has been my privilege to know.
+I'm sharing the majority of this information in my series of metal clay articles (which originally were published on Squidoo) here on Feltmagnet as a way of giving back to the metal clay community, which includes some of the most knowledgeable, supportive and generous people it has been my privilege to know.

 ~ Margaret Schindel

 Silver and Gold Metal Clay Brands, Formulas, and Forms